pacak/bpaf/src/docs2/switch_help.md

  when used once it outputs basic diagnostic info, when used twice or three times - it includes extra debugging.",
-        )
+            // ^ note extra spaces before "when" that preserve the linebreaks )
         .switch();
     let name = long("name")